zencart/documentation/content/user/troubleshooting/cant_stay_logged_in.md

 - clear browser cache AND cookies and try again.
 If it's still not working:
 - temporarily edit your `/admin/includes/configure.php` and change `HTTP_SERVER` to a URL that does NOT start with `https` (just as a test)
 - clear browser cache AND cookies and try again
+- turn off any .htaccess URL rewrites you may have created (If you've created them wrong then the rewrites/redirects may be breaking everything).

 **IS IT A DOMAIN NAME PROBLEM?**